-Controlling the bread proofing temperature can be the difference between a great loaf or an epic fail.
+Controlling the bread proofing temperature is often the difference between a great loaf and an epic fail.
+Temperature has the biggest impact on the rate of dough fermentation.
 Too warm and yeast activity is unmanageable.
-Too cold, and dough quality will change plus, well, you’ll probably get bored waiting for it to rise.
+Too cold, and dough quality will change plus, well, you’ll be frustrated having to wait for it to rise.

-It is helpful to understand dough temperature to make consistent quality products and make 2 am alarms become a thing of the past.
+It is necessary to manage the temperature of the dough to make consistent products and staying up to “wait for the bread” a thing of the past.

-The ideal temperature for proofing bread is between 26C (75F) and 34C (90F).
+The ideal temperature for proofing bread is between 26C (75F) and 36C (97F).
 For artisan bread, cooler temperatures are often used which extend the fermentation time.
 Warm temperatures are used when making lighter tasting bread.

 Why is temperature important in bread making?

-Dough proofed in warm and humid conditions increases alcoholic fermentation from yeast activity, speeding the rate of carbon dioxide and ethanol production.
-The ideal temperature for gas production is 34C.
-However, proofing bread at this temperature is not always the best thing to do.
+Dough proofed in warm and humid conditions increases alcoholic fermentation from yeast activity.
+This accelerates the rate of carbon dioxide and ethanol production.

 - The bread will take a long time to be ready for the oven.